Ban Phe, Ferry Ports for Boats to Koh Samet Island

 How to get to Koh Samet?

-To get to Koh Samet you have to take a passenger boat from Ban Phe, on the mainland.
+The best way to get to Koh Samet is to take a passenger boat from Ban Phe, a small town on the mainland.

 Ban Phe, the pier for boats to Koh Samed, is around 2 and a half hours drive from Bangkok.
 On this site you’ll find all the information you need regarding getting to Ban Phe and boat services to Koh Samed.

 Ban Phe to Koh Samet Boat Schedules for 2023 – 2024